hmcooper1/London-Parks-Run-YAY/README.md

 # London-Parks-Run-YAY
-Click here to view the full notebook - _ maps do not display on GitHub.
+[Click here](https://nbviewer.org/github/hmcooper1/London-Parks-Run-YAY/blob/main/london_parks_run_yay.ipynb) to view the full notebook - Folium maps do not display on GitHub

 ## Overview
 I loooove that London has so many parks and greenspaces and I am determined to run in as many of them as possible!
 I created two maps for this project - the first tracks which parks in zone 1 and 2 I have ran in and which I haven't, and the second shows a heatmap of all my routes.
 I am starting with attempting to run at 50 parks.